A Guide to Wild Flowers of woodland and hedgerow

 Ecology and other notes

-Ecology and other notes (in this context) refers to the habitat / environment of the plant – such as preferred soil type, particular associations with other species, geographical distribution.
+Ecology and other notes (in this context) refers to the habitat / environment of the plant – such as preferred soil type, particular associations with other species, geographical distribution (with reference to the excellent maps of the Botanical Society of the British Isles.
 It may also include notes on herbal or other uses of the plant / plant infusions.

 Useful books on wild flowers of the UK.